tamilvasan/generator-cloudflare-worker/README.md

 npm run publish
 ```
 _*Note:*_
-_Non enterprise customer should manually configure route and mapping to uploaded worker through Cloudflare portal._
+_Non enterprise customer should manually configure a route and route mapping to the uploaded worker through Cloudflare portal._

 ## License